 - Pick through the beans, looking for debris and organic matter.
 Rinse them well and cover by several inches of water and leave them to soak 4 to 6 hours.

 - In a large pot, add the beans, their soaking water, the bay leaf, onion, and 2 of the garlic cloves.
 Bring the heat up to high and allow the water to come to a full boil for 15 minutes.
 Reduce the heat the low, letting the beans gently simmer until soft, about 1 and a half to 2 hours.
-Salt as soon as the beans start getting soft.
+Add about 1 teaspoon salt (or to taste) as soon as the beans start getting soft.
 Allow time for the beans to absorb the salt.

 - Meanwhile, cover the mushrooms in hot but not boiling water (see note below).
 Use a small plate to keep them submerged and soak for about 20 minutes.
 Remove the mushrooms, gently rinsing them in the soaking water to remove any possible grit that can cling to them.
 Slice them into rings.
 Strain the mushroom soaking liquid through a fine mesh sieve and save for another use.

-- Chop the remaining 4 cloves of garlic, the rosemary and the 2 teaspoons salt until you have a coarse mixture.
+- Chop the remaining 4 cloves of garlic, the rosemary, and about 1 teaspoon salt (or to taste) until you have a coarse mixture.
 Heat the oil over medium heat in a pan and add the rosemary mixture, stirring well and cooking until the garlic is golden and fragrant, about 5 minutes.
 Add the mushrooms and cook another 5 minutes.
 Check the mushrooms so that they don’t overcook and get mushy.

 - Ladle the beans into serving bowls and then add about 2 tablespoons of the mushroom mixture to each serving.
 Allow guests to stir it in themselves.